 For many of us we are ushering in a person with whom we have little in common; a classic narcissistic that has already broken step with many of our traditions and comforts.
 Although my experience has shown the last eight years to be filled with it, I won’t use this platform for hate nor will I march for it.
 I am here for different reasons.

 I am going for my mom; a woman who worked hard to break the glass ceiling and make the world a different place for me and for generations to follow.
 I am going for my brother; a man who couldn’t get the healthcare he needed and died way too young as a result.
-I am going for my country; one that shouldn’t be this far behind in things that really matter, like empathy, equality, and education.
+I am going for my country; one that shouldn’t be this far behind in things that really matter – like each other.
 I am going for my planet; a little blue marble that deserves to be considered in all that we do and not exploited for the sake of a dollar.

 Unthink this: can women of all ages, races, religions come together and change the world?